 A word about this list (and about Jaffa)

 This list is anything but all-inclusive.
-These are just 11 suggestions to get you started.
+These are just 11 suggestions to get you started with some fun and interesting things to do in Tel Aviv.
 They include a synagogue and a mosque but are otherwise focused mostly on the history of Tel Aviv.
-I did throw in two favorite local places where you can just hang out and have fun – Hayarkon Park and The Tel Aviv Port.
-In the end, that’s really the spirit of Tel Aviv – a city where people have fun, day and night!
+I did throw in two favorite local places where you can just hang out and have fun - Hayarkon Park and The Tel Aviv Port.
+In the end, that's really the spirit of Tel Aviv - a city where people have fun, day and night!

 I didn't include Jaffa even though technically it is part of the same municipality.
 Jaffa is simply very different and in some ways it's the opposite of Tel Aviv.
 Yes, you can walk from Tel Aviv to Jaffa (it's a lovely walk by the way, along the beach!), but once in Jaffa, you're in an ancient Muslim city.
 Beautiful and totally different from young modern secular Tel Aviv.
 It's worth a post in its own right but since many ways it's similar to Nazareth and Jerusalem, I didn't include any Jaffa attractions in this list of things to do in Tel Aviv.